You don't want a long drawn-out court battle

 Guide the conversation so you have all the agreements you need without battling to get there

 Provide financial expertise so you don't have to blindly make financial decisions

 Document everything in a Memorandum of Understanding (MOU) detailing all agreements you make during mediation

 Offer transparent, flat-fee value-based pricing.
-Mediation packages start at $2000 (or $2500 if a parenting plan is included) and are based on the complexity of your finances) so you know exactly what the cost of the process will be
+Mediation packages start at $2000 (or $2500 if a parenting plan is included) and are based on the complexity of your finances so you know exactly what the cost of the process will be when you get started.